 Ingredients for one bath bag

-The eucalyptus oil will add a pleasant fragrance and it is known for boosting circulation and reduce skin inflammation.
-Pink himalayan salt has antimicrobial properties, perfect to exfoliate your skin.
+The eucalyptus oil will add a pleasant fragrance and it is known for boosting circulation and reducing skin inflammation.
+Pink Himalayan salt has antimicrobial properties, perfect for exfoliating your skin.
+Mix the ingredients in your bath bag, shake for a second, and put in the hot water.

 2. Green Tea Bath + Rosemary + Lavender Essential Oil